onebeyond/org-infra/README.md

 ## Testing locally

-You can test the Terraform code locally by running the following commands (you need a valid Github token):
+You can test the Terraform code locally by running the following commands (you need a valid GitHub token):

 ```bash
 terraform init